Image for Exploring effective vaccine communication for Public Health Wales

 Animations for the MenACWY and 3-IN-1 Booster vaccine

 With the feedback collected from the engagement with young people about the visual and audio characteristics, two animations were created.
-These were both mixed-media productions which seamlessly integrated the distinctly colourful and friendly animated characters and settings with filmed footage of a vaccination taking place to show how simple the process is.
+These were then tested with young people via a survey to capture further feedback to support refinements.
+The final animations were both mixed-media productions which seamlessly integrated the distinctly colourful and friendly animated characters and settings with filmed footage of a vaccination taking place to show how simple the process is.
 The animations included trusted messengers such as parents, healthcare professionals and peers, and they talked about their importance, side effects, and process transparency to help dispel any misinformation about the vaccines, so the viewer can feel confident in their decision to get vaccinated on the day.

 The impact